niyammomaya/Effects-of-Climate-Change-using-a-Predictive-Model-based-on-Remote-Sensing/README.md

 We are using SARIMA model to predict a few climate parameters such as Land Surface Temperature (LST), Carbon Monoxide (CO) Concentration and Precipitation.

 The google earth engine repository for the datasets and climate aparameters can be accessed here: https://code.earthengine.google.co.in/?accept_repo=users/niyammomaya/capstone

+For more information on results and methodology, the paper can be referred: https://ieeexplore.ieee.org/document/10087637